scottyphillips/pychonet/README.md

 A library for interfacing with the ECHONETlite protocol as commonly used in Japan.
-Useful for interfacing to many interesting devices such as HVACs, electric car chargers and solar systems that support ECHONETLite.
+Useful for interfacing to many interesting devices such as HVACs, electric car chargers, rice cookers (not joking), and solar systems that support ECHONETLite.

-It is specifically designed for use with Home Assistant, and its functionality is currently limited to HVAC systems, but it can easily be extended to other ECHONETlite applications and be used as a general purpose library.
+The current functionality is limited to a few ECHONETLite classes, notably HVAC but it can easily be extended to any ECHONETlite classes required.

-The basic boilerplate EchoNetInstance can be used to provide raw connectivity to any compatible device but it is up to the developer to create useful classes.
-Any additions to the library are welcome.
+The basic boilerplate EchoNetInstance class can be used to provide raw connectivity to any compatible device but it is up to the developer to create useful classes.
+Any ECHONETlite class additions to the library are welcome.

 It is designed to work with Python 3.9.5+